benspowell/CORE_Interpreter/README.md

     <digit>::=0 | 1 | 2 | 3 | ... | 9

 ### Tokenizer
-Converting a program written in CORE to tokens and TokenKinds.
+Converts a program written in CORE to tokens and TokenKinds.
 The Core language consists of the following 33 legal tokens:

 -   **Reserved words (11):**
     program, begin, end, int, if, then, else, while, loop, read, write